 That, unfortunately, isn’t possible with in-camera made HDR imagery.
 And that’s what we are increasingly seeing with anything from cameras to smartphones.
 It used to be that technology stimulated creative processes, but technology has evolved in such dramatic ways, it is now actually capable of killing it.
 We shouldn’t let that happen.

-If everyone who reads my reporting, who likes it, helps to support it, my future would be much more secure.
-Support Visuals Producer with 5 Euros and, as a token of my gratitude, you’ll be able to immediately download a set of 50 sounds (with more to come) I carefully recorded with an industry standard microphone and an Apogee Duet iOS/Mac for use in videos and movies without having to worry about copyright or other legalities.
+If everyone who reads our reporting, who likes it, helps to support it, our future would be more secure.
+Support Visuals Producer with 5 Euros and download a set of 50 sounds for use in videos and movies, royalty-free.
 Thank you.